 - Mucus in stool

 These symptoms are not always constant, either.
 People with IBS may suffer from alternating episodes of constipation and diarrhea.
 Some symptoms, like bloating, dissipate following a bowel movement.
 Although IBS is chronic, it is not always persistent.
-It may fix itself in some cases.
+It may fix itself and provide IBS relief in some cases.
 But it can come back after a month or two.

 People can reduce their symptoms through dietary and lifestyle changes.
 However, those with severe symptoms may also need medications and counseling.